mrworf/plexupdate/README.md

 - `--port <Plex server port>`
   This is the port that Plex Media Server uses.

+# FAQ

+## Do I have to use the `extras/installer.sh`?

+Of course not, anything you find under `extras/` is optional and only provided as a easier way to get `plexupdate.sh` up and running quickly.
+[Read the guide](https://github.com/mrworf/plexupdate/wiki/Manually-installing-plexupdate) for installing plexupdate manually.

+## Why am I getting a warning about email and password being deprecated?

+Since just storing your password in plexupdate.conf isn't secure, plexupdate will now use a "token" instead.
+To make this warning just re-run the installer (`extras/installer.sh`) or manually remove `EMAIL` and `PASS` from your plexupdate.conf.
+For more details, see [this wiki article](https://github.com/mrworf/plexupdate/wiki/Authenticating-with-Plex-Pass).

 # Need more information?

 See https://github.com/mrworf/plexupdate/wiki for more information